MandarGogate/av-challenge-website/results.md

 [//]: # (| TBA         | J      | 70.18       | 77.63              | 65.35               | 67.54                |                            )

 [//]: # (|             | LSD    | 4.65        | 6.73               | 7.76                | 7.42                 |                 )

+# Results of previous editions:

+- Results from the 1st edition can be found [here](/avsec1/results.md).
+- Results from the 2nd edition can be found [here](/avsec2/results.md).
+- Results from the 3rd edition can be found [here](/avsec3/results.md).